longman694/soroban_exam/README.md

 # Soroban Exam

 Get a soroban exam from www.sorobanexam.org.

-You can only get the exam once per 30 seconds.
+You should only retrieve the exam once every 30 seconds.

 ## Install requirements